U.S. Department of State Seal

 Document Name: Abielutunnistus

-Issuing Authority: Office of vital records
+Issuing Authority: Office of Vital records

 Issuing Authority Personnel Title: Vital Statistics Official

-Registration Criteria: There are no registration criteria
+Registration Criteria: There are no registration criteria.

-Certified Copies Available: Extract of the document
+Certified Copies: Electronic extract of the document available.

-Alternate Documents: There are no alternate documents
+Alternate Documents: There are no alternate documents.

 Divorce Certificates